Skip to Main Content

 Welcome!
 This guide is designed to help build your foundational understanding of key concepts and tools for the nuts-and-bolts practice of searching STEM literature.
 It provides background information for my in-class presentation, and it will help you get started on your poster assignment.
 Please reach out to me if you have any questions about this guide, its content, or library collections or services in general.

-After I visit your class, poster teams will schedule appointments for research consultations with me so that we can discuss your poster topics in depth.
-You can use the "Schedule Appointment" button in the left column to select an appointment time convenient for your team members.
+If you'd like help researching your topic, your team is welcome to schedule a consultation with me.
+You can schedule online an appointment time convenient for your team members.
 If you cannot find an appointment time that works for your team, send me an email (hsurbaugh@unm.edu) and I'll do my best to accommodate you.
 However, appointments are subject to availability, so I'd recommend not waiting until your assignment deadline is approaching.

 -- Holly Surbaugh, Your Engineering Librarian